Latest posts

 Introducing “The Resistance Hub” Podcast—Now Streaming on Spotify

-We’re thrilled to announce the launch of The Resistance Hub Podcast, now available on Spotify.
-The release of this show is the next step in our mission to make the art and theory of resistance accessible to everyone.
+We launched The Resistance Hub Podcast on Spotify to make the art and theory of resistance accessible to everyone.
 Too often, these conversations are by elites, for elites.
-While policy-facing content is important, our brand is
+While policy-facing content is important, our brand is designed for everyday people — those who need to understand how these forces shape their lives.
+With 39 episodes

 Iran’s Global Irregular Warfare Apparatus